RavenCunanan/CSC174GRP14/README.md

 CSC 174 Group 14: Sam Lam, Raven Cunanan

-statement.html is the html file that handles the front end, and dist.php handles in the inserts and selects for sql.
+statement.html is the html file that handles the front end, and dist.php handles the inserts and selects for sql.

 This is how to use the database: